avsa242/ina260-spin/README.md

 - [x] Implement methods for configuring the chip
 - [x] Implement methods for setting interrupts/alerts
 - [ ] Add support for alternate slave addresses
-- [ ] Modify the alert threshold setting to accept natural values rather than a raw word
+- [ ] Modify the interrupt threshold setting to accept natural values rather than a raw word